This is a trip jam-packed with culture, colour and authentic experiences while discovering the magic from Mexico City to the Yucatán Peninsula.

 There are a maximum of two group transfers from Playa del Carmen to Cancun International Airport (CUN).
 One to meet the flight departing for the connecting tour to Guatemala, and one that meets a set nominated departure flight.

 Read on for other key trip information that you should know before you decide on joining the group.

 If this trip seems right for you then we encourage you to book early and secure your place with a deposit.
-Tour space is limited.
+It’s a small group tour and space is limited.
 Also, many services on this tour must be booked well in advance.
 To ensure your place, please check trip availability at your earliest convenience.

-You will enjoy this small group experience with a maximum group size of 14 travellers.
-This tour is exclusively for single-solo travellers.
+You will enjoy this group experience with a maximum of 14 travellers.
+This is a Solos Only tour.

 THE PACE [3 out of 5]

-You can view the itinerary to notice that there are 1,2 and 3 night stays throughout the itinerary .
-The 2 and 3 night stays help to provide a more relaxed pace and some free time.
+There 1,2 and 3 night stays throughout the itinerary.
+The 2 and 3 night stays help to provide a more relaxed pace.
 It’s our goal to provide a small group experience with all the conveniences of being fully escorted while also providing the option to have some time to yourself to make your own discoveries.

 ABOUT THE MEALS